wuwudawen/wuwudawen.github.io/_pages/about.md

 My Ph.D. research focuses on using machine learning to solve various challenging optimization problems.
 My research can be divided into two parts:

-* Using CNN-based models to predict Nash equilibria in game theory, as explored in the following references 3, 4, and 10.
+* Using CNN-based models to predict Nash equilibria in game theory, corresponding to the following references 3, 4, and 10.
-* Using Physics-Informed Neural Networks to solve constrained nonlinear optimization problems, including but not limited to convex optimization, as explored in the following references 1, 2, 5, 6, 7, 8, and 9.
+* Using Physics-Informed Neural Networks to solve constrained nonlinear optimization problems, including but not limited to convex optimization, corresponding to the following references 1, 2, 5, 6, 7, 8, and 9.

 ## Education
 * **B.S.** in School of Economics and Management, Civil Aviation University of China, 2013-2017.